 Fits in an airplane cabin?
 Yes

-Universal Car Seat Compatibility – Safe for Infants and Newborns
+Universal Car Seat Compatible – Safe for Infants and Newborns

 Most other travel strollers on this list will not have compatibility with infant car seats.
-What a shame, especially if you have a brand new bundle of joy!
+What a shame, especially if you have a brand-new bundle of joy that needs a car seat!
 Well, not only does this lightweight stroller have universal car seat compatibility (no need to pay for an extra car seat adapter!), but it can accommodate the “cocoon” sold separately.
-The “cocoon” is designed to recline completely flat for newborns to stay snuggly and safe while enjoying the smooth ride cruise.
+The “cocoon” is better than a regular car seat.
+Unlike a car seat, the “cocoon” is designed to recline entirely flat for newborns to stay snuggly and safe while enjoying the smooth ride cruise.
 Love it!

 Extendable Sun Canopy